BrilliantPlugins/wp-geometa/readme.txt

 == Changelog ==

+= 0.3.0 =
+ * Moved core functionality to a [library (wp-geometa-lib)](https://github.com/cimburadotcom/wp-geometa-lib) so it can be used in other plugins.
+ * Most of the previous changelog is no longer applicable to this plugin, but to wp-geometa-lib
+ * Fixed issue that made plugins using WP-GeoMeta as a library to be activated twice.

 = 0.2.2 =
  * Added built-in support for the WordPress Geodata standard
  * Added filter and action to handle arbitrary lat/lng pair metavalues